naterino/build-your-own-angular/README.md

 #  build-your-own-angular

-My code as I work through the book 'Build Your Own Angular' by Tero Parviainen
+My code as I work through the book 'Build Your Own Angular' by Tero Parviainen.

+To run clone or download zip and run 'npm install'.